Igifatygi/Data-Analytics---Python-Inro-Homework-SSE/README.md

 ## Overview

 This repository contains the code for the first assignment in the Data Science Analytics class.
 In collaboration with my friend, we tackled business questions using fundamental Python coding techniques.
 Our approach involved defining functions, utilizing conditional statements (ifs), and implementing loops to, for instance, calculate mortgage rates.
-The questions to these answers are in the pdf file.
+The assignment instructions (from the University) are in the pdf file.

 ## Assignment Details